 GOP leaders in Ohio try to block Trump endorsement of Vance

-COLUMBUS, Ohio (AP) — Dozens of Republican leaders in Ohio are mounting a last-minute effort to urge former President Donald Trump not to endorse JD Vance in the crowded upcoming primary for an open Senate seat.
+COLUMBUS, Ohio (AP) — Dozens of Republican leaders in Ohio are mounting a last-minute effort to urge former President Donald Trump not to endorse “Hillbilly Elegy” author JD Vance in the crowded upcoming primary for an open Senate seat.

 A draft letter circulating among Republicans and obtained by The Associated Press calls on Trump to remain neutral in the race.
 It was written following a news report that Trump was going to endorse Vance, a step the former president has not yet taken.